Neural Entropy: Schr o dinger's Gedankenexperiment

 To answer this question in a simpler setting we study random walkers on a one-dimensional lattice.
 The lattice sites are spaced by $\ell$ and the walkers jump to one of their nearest neighbors at each time step.
 The density of walkers at $x$ updates as

-where $q_R(x)$ (or $q_L(x)$) is the probability that a walker at $x$ jumps to the right (or left) at time $\Delta \t$.
+where $q_R(x)$ (or $q_L(x)$) is the probability that a walker at $x$ jumps to the right (or left) at time $\Delta \t$ (see \cref{sec:Notation} for notation).
 But that does not mean exactly $q_R(x)$ fraction of all walkers at $x$ always jump rightwards in $\Delta \t$; over several trials, there will be small fluctuations in the actual number of walkers that make such a transition.
 Such fluctuations can accumulate to evolve $\P$ in a manner different from \cref{eq:RWUpdate}, albeit with low probability.
+One may liken this to throwing a perfectly fair coin 1000 times: due to fluctuations, we do not always obtain the expected outcome of 500 heads and 500 tails, and in fact there is a minute probability of $2^{-1000}$ of obtaining all heads (or all tails).

 For appropriate choices of $q_R(x)$ and $q_L(x)$, there exists an equilibrium distribution $\P_{\rm eq}$ which satisfies the detailed balance conditions corresponding to \cref{eq:RWUpdate}.
 Let $T$ be a large enough time that the walkers can equilibrate to very nearly $\P_{\rm eq}$ from another state $\finP$.
 Starting from $\P_{\rm eq}$ at $\t=0$, the probability that the walkers would migrate back to the distribution $\finP$ at time $\t=T$ is \cite{Chetrite21,Premkumar23}